Retro Diffusion Extension for Aseprite

 This extension for the popular pixel art software Aseprite allows pixel art AI image generation from inside Aseprite.
 It also adds advanced features like smart color reduction, and text guided palette creation.
 In combination with the state of the art pixel model, you can design incredible pixel art pieces in record time.

 !!!
-BEFORE PURCHASING ENSURE YOU READ THE COMPATIBILITY SECTION BELOW, THIS VERSION DOES NOT CONTAIN STANDALONE MODEL FILES !!!
+BEFORE PURCHASING ENSURE YOU READ THE COMPATIBILITY SECTION BELOW !!!

 Feature chart